 These are made from thicker material and can hence withstand high winds.

 It is a large stationary umbrella that protects multiple persons from sunlight.
-Some are coated to absorb harmful UV radiation.
+For instance, some of the umbrellas are coated to absorb harmful UV radiation.
 These are mostly used in public areas, such as beaches, patios, and restaurants.

 It is a fancy umbrella that is used in weddings and temple festivals.
 They have a longer than usual handle and have golden colored festoons giving them a grand appearance.
-In India, it is customary at weddings to welcome the bridegroom riding a horse and a umbrella over his head.
+In India, it is customary at weddings to welcome the bridegroom who is riding a horse with a umbrella over his head.

 Umbrella Shopping: Ebrahim Currim and Sons

 They were pioneers in umbrella making in India.
 Mumbai based Ebrahim Currim started his career in 1860 mending umbrellas.
 Gradually, he grew to create his own umbrellas and called his line ‘Stag’.
 The Chennai shop was set up later on and is currently run by one of his sons.
-The original Stag umbrella, popularly known as “Thatha Kodai” or “Grandfather’s Umbrella” had the customary sturdy metal frame and handle .
+The original Stag umbrella, popularly known as “Thatha Kodai” or “Grandfather’s Umbrella” had the customary sturdy metal frame and handle.
 The metal frames were assembled together first and thereafter the black fabric was hand stitched around them.
-Until almost 1960, black starched cotton fabric was used as the fabric for umbrellas .
-Since then, nylon has taken over as the material of choice.
+Until almost 1960, black starched cotton fabric was used as the fabric for umbrellas.
+Since then however, nylon has taken over as the material of choice.
 In recent times, technology has enabled machine stitching of umbrellas.

 The two storied shop located in Parrys Corner, Chennai, is almost 100 years old.
 The building has two floors, about 2400 sq feet and stacked with umbrellas from ceiling to the floor.
 They virtually monopolized the umbrella market for many decades.
 The shop now sells more than 130 varieties of umbrellas, including the glitter umbrellas used for weddings and temple festivals.
 They also do promotional umbrellas where company logos are printed on the fabric.
-It is difficult to choose just one, given the large range of colors and designs Prices start from Rs.100 /piece.
-Before the days of online shopping, it was here that one was able to purchase two fold and three fold umbrellas, popular with working women.
-In a city like Chennai, when, on many occasions, a day starts with bright sunshine and ends in pouring rain , having an umbrella is always useful .
+It is difficult to choose just one, given the large range of colors and designs.
+Prices start from Rs.100 /piece.
+Before the days of online shopping, it was here that one was able to purchase two fold and three fold umbrellas.

 Ebrahim Currim and Sons have also produced their own brand of raincoats.
-Raincoats for men, women and children in some bright colours are available.
+Raincoats for men, women and children in some bright colours are available in this shop.
 The staff in the shop can repair & replace bent metal frames, torn fabric or broken handles for a nominal cost.

 Today, the century old business is grappling with competition from low cost umbrellas that are imported from across the border but the company has managed to hold its own with competitive pricing and innovative designs.